Jeremi360/PyFox/README.md

 "Warning: This program is not finshed"

 Done:
-* Tabs on Top - now on title bar - fixed!
+* Tabs on Top - now on title bar - fixed!(very bad way)
 * google search in url bar
 * progress in url bar
 * history back and forward buttons